 Explicitly block any plugin, theme, domain communication using “Custom Rules” inside HTTP Requests Manager.

-Important to make sure that you are blocking only not important functionality provided by plugin or theme.
+Important to make sure that you are blocking only the not important functionality provided by the plugin or theme.

 Result: